Who are the guests on Love Island: Aftersun this week?

 Who are the guests on Love Island: Aftersun?

-This week, Love Island: Aftersun welcomes guests Alex Brooker, Years & Years frontman Olly Alexander and Zara McDermott.
+This week, Love Island: Aftersun welcomes guests Ferne McCann, Danny Jones and Ross Adams.

 - Love Island viewers are loving this bonus clip of Dr Alex learning lad lingo